plyint/encpass.sh/extensions/keybase/KEYBASE.md

 ```

 ## Getting Started
 Using the encpass.sh Keybase extension is similar to using the default encpass.sh OpenSSL implementation, but you must first setup and clone the Keybase repos.
 Here is an example to get your started.
-Will be using my Keybase username, ahnick, and a repo called "personal" for the purposes of this example.
+We will be using my Keybase username, ahnick, and a repo called "personal" for the purposes of this example.

 First, create a repo in Keybase.
 ```